Evolvera

 How much does the MVP development process cost?

 Typically $25k–$80k for an agency-built MVP in 2026, depending on complexity.
 SaaS MVPs cluster around $40k–$60k.
 Mobile and AI-heavy MVPs run higher.
+The biggest cost driver isn't the framework or the hosting — it's scope, which is why step 3 matters so much.
 See our full breakdown in MVP development cost in 2026.

 Can I build an MVP without a technical co-founder?

 Yes.
-Either hire an MVP development agency (faster, more expensive), use no-code tools like Bubble or FlutterFlow (cheaper, harder to scale past first PMF), or find a contractor.
-The wrong choice is hiring a senior full-time engineer too early — you'll burn 6–9 months of runway before knowing if the product works.
+You have three realistic routes: hire an MVP development agency (faster, more expensive, predictable), use no-code tools like Bubble or FlutterFlow (cheaper, harder to scale past first PMF), or find a vetted contractor.
+We compared these head to head in freelancer vs agency vs no-code and again in no-code vs custom MVP development.
+The one wrong move is hiring a senior full-time engineer too early — you'll burn 6–9 months of runway before knowing if the product works.

 Should I use AI to build my MVP?

+Two different questions hide in this one.
 AI-assisted coding (Cursor, Claude Code, GitHub Copilot) cuts dev time meaningfully — we estimate 25–40% on a typical MVP.
-AI features inside your product (search, recommendations, content generation) are now table-stakes for many categories.
+AI features inside your product (search, recommendations, content generation) are now table-stakes in many categories; we cover the practical ones in AI features to add to your MVP.
 But "an AI MVP" isn't a product — solve a real problem first, then decide whether AI is the right way to deliver the solution.

 What's the difference between an MVP and a prototype?

 A prototype demonstrates the idea (often non-functional).
 An MVP is functional and used by real users to complete a real job.
-We explained this in detail in MVP vs Prototype vs POC.
+They serve different goals at different stages, and using the wrong one wastes money — we explained the full distinction, including proof-of-concepts, in MVP vs Prototype vs POC.

 Do I need a designer for my MVP?

 Not initially.
 Use shadcn/ui, Tailwind UI, or any clean component library and you'll get a presentable interface without a full design phase.
+You still need good UX (clear flows, obvious actions), but you don't need a brand.
 Hire a designer when you're past PMF and brand starts to matter.

 Ready to start your MVP build?